sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer keeps the active migration window work visible.
+ai-pdf-renamer documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: bootstrap.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the next js assumptions easier to check later.
+- Merged scattered python guidance into the docs.

+- The document now favors checked behavior over exploratory notes.

 ## Features
 - Left python concrete enough for the next pass to build on.

-## Roadmap
+## Current Focus
 Prefer narrow maintenance work over broad rewrites.
+Keep the next pass focused on verification and smaller changes.